Joanneyoung01/Joanneyoung01/README.md

 <div align="right">October 2018 - December 2019</div>

-I was a student on a 10-week part-time course where I learnt to build responsive websites with HTML, CSS, and simple JavaScript.
+A 10-week part-time course where I learnt to build responsive websites with HTML, CSS, and simple JavaScript.
 This course kick-started my career change, and I was able to transfer from a Delivery Management role to a Software Engineering role at the company I was working for at the time.

 ### [APMG](https://apmg-international.com/) - Agile Project Management  ® [Foundation and Practitioner](https://apmg-international.com/product/agile-project-management-agilepmr)